sachinym/Github-Advanced-Security/Module5-Scaling_out_ghas.md

    >**Note:** It will take 5-7 minutes to show.

 #### Task 4: Talk about repository rulesets and how they can be used at scale [ Read Only ]

+1. A ruleset is a named list of rules that applies to a repository.
+You can create rulesets to control how people can interact with selected branches and tags in a repository.
+You can control things like who can push commits to a certain branch, or who can delete or rename a tag.
+For example, you could set up a ruleset for your repository's feature branch that requires signed commits and blocks force pushes for all users except repository administrators.

+1. For each ruleset you create, you specify which branches or tags in your repository the ruleset applies to.
+You can use fnmatch syntax to define a pattern to target specific branches and tags.
+For example, you could use the pattern releases/**/* to target all branches in your repository whose name starts with the string releases/.

+1. When you create a ruleset, you can allow certain users to bypass the rules in the ruleset.
+This can be users with a certain role, such as repository administrator, or it can be specific teams or GitHub Apps.

+1. There is a limit of 75 rulesets per repository.

+#### Task 1: Creating rulesets for a repository

+You can create rulesets to control how users can interact with selected branches and tags in a repository.
+When you create a ruleset, you can allow certain users to bypass the rules in the ruleset.
+This can be users with certain permissions, specific teams, or GitHub Apps.

+1. **Creating a branch or tag ruleset**

+In summary, repository rulesets enhance security, compliance, and consistency across repositories, especially when managing large-scale projects.

+For more details, refer to the https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets